MojtabaMasoudinejad/CineReel-Movie-Website/README.md

 <h2>Search bar</h2>

-By using search bar, the user can find specific movie, TV shoes, or person.
+By using search bar, the user can find specific movie, TV shows, or person.

 ![Search bar](client/src/Assets/06.gif)